 Check your home office set-up

-Since you’ll be spending a lot more time at your home office, it’s time to make sure your desk is properly set up.
+Since you’re likely spending a lot more time at your home office, it’s time to make sure your desk is properly set up.
 There are plenty of government resources to make sure your workspace is ergonomically sound, and whilst things like a desk that’s slightly too high or feet that dangle just off the floor might feel okay for short periods, they aren’t healthy when working for hours and days at a time.

 Optimise your internet